ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 By means of the OPTION$ FOR-HTTP and SEND$ TO-LINE instructions, a VIRTEL scenario can make requests to the remote HTTP server whose address is specified in the HTTP Outbound line definition.
 Multiple HTTP Outbound lines may be defined to allow requests to be sent to different HTTP servers.
 Refer to “VIRTEL Web Modernisation Scenarios” in the VIRTEL Web Access Guide for examples of the OPTION$ FOR-HTTP instruction.
 The $SITE$ defines the IP address of the outbound server.
 It is passed via a sceanrio.
 See the OPTION$ FOR-HTTP scenario instruction.

 |image15|

-*Fig. 15 - Definition of an HTTP Outbound line*
+*Definition of an HTTP Outbound line*

 Internal name
     Must be unique.